carbonsteel/fer/py/fer/grammer/README.md

-1. Composites use expressions inspired of regular expression to combine other grammar definitions with optional multiplicities and anchors with which the parser will define python classes in which to store parsed values.
-Generated python classes will use the camel-translated name of the definition (ie:
+1. Composites use expressions inspired of regular expression to combine other grammar definitions with optional multiplicities and anchors with which the compiler will define python classes in which to store parsed values.
-   `my-def` -> `MyDef`)
+   Generated python classes will use the camel-translated name of the definition (ie: `my-def` -> `MyDef`)
    * `<composite> := token(/\(/) <composite-expression>+ token(/\)/)`

-1. A composite expression refers by name to another grammar definition that must be parsed as part of the composite.
+1. A composite expression refers by name to another grammar definition that must be parsed in left-to-right order as part of the composite.
    1. Directly following the name, regex-like quantifiers (plus, star, question-mark) may be applied which will, respectively, require at least one occurence, any number of occurences, and at most one occurence of the